genevag/Geneva-notes/README.md

 CMPUT 301 - Assignment 1 - Simple Todo List application where users can todo items, archive them, or email a todo list.

-Application name is : Geneva-notes
+Application name in the launcher is : geneva-notes

 Icons in the drawable folders used for the menu bar icons are from : https://developer.android.com/design/downloads/index.html#action-bar-icon-pack 2014-09-06